quale-quest/sql-mvc/doc/Theory/Escaping_the_Von_Neumann_programming_paradigm_part3.md

 If you would like to receive the next papers, send an email to redditsubscribe@qualequest.com in order to subscribe to the QualeQuest newsletter (Don't worry I don't spam).

-[QualeQuest] (http://qualequest.com/) is *"the search for the essential property"*, which my research project, and [QualeQuest/SQL-MVC] (https://github.com/quale-quest/sql-mvc), is the first working iteration with a [demo web application] (http://todomvc.sql-mvc.com/)
+My research project is [QualeQuest] (http://qualequest.com/) it is *"the search for the essential property"*,  and [QualeQuest/SQL-MVC] (https://github.com/quale-quest/sql-mvc), is the first working iteration with a [demo web application] (http://todomvc.sql-mvc.com/).

 [About Lafras] (https://github.com/quale-quest/sql-mvc/blob/master/doc/Theory/About_Lafras.md)